 Also it comes without saying that if you haven’t done so already you certainly shouldn’t join Eazy Dollars – and you definitely shouldn’t share your link because if you do you’re just luring people into a dangerous scam.

-Instead if you actually want to learn how to make real money online then I highly recommend you check out Wealthy Affiliate as it’s there that you’ll get the training & tools you need to do exactly that.
+Instead if you actually want to learn how to make real money online then I highly recommend you check out Commission Academy as it’s there that you’ll get the training & tools you need to do exactly that.

 Or alternatively you can check out these other cool methods too – in my opinion they’re not as good as my number 1 recommendation, but they’re still worth checking out all the same so that you can find what’s best for you. 🙂